At a Glance - Systems of Linear Equations

 These systems are nice because we can graph each equation as a line.
 A solution to a system of linear equations is a point which lies on all lines in the system.
 Funny...we just got off the phone with a telemarketer who was also lying on the line.

-We will mostly be looking at systems that have only two equations, meaning we're looking at only two lines at a time.
+We'll mostly be looking at systems that have only two equations, meaning we're looking at only two lines at a time.
 We're starting off simple because we don't want you to get dizzy.
 We love watching people fall down as much as the next website, but we don't want it to happen to you.

 There are three things that can happen when we graph two lines.

 2.The lines may be parallel (have the same slope) and not intersect at all.

 3. The lines may be the same and intersect at every point.